 Drinking Water To Lose Weight

 When it comes to weight loss, drinking water is one of the best-kept secrets.
 Lucky for us here in Canada, we have clean water in abundance at a twist of the tap!
-With that said, here are just a couple of ways drinking water can help enhance healthy living and makes losing weight easier:
+So, here are just a couple of ways drinking water can help enhance healthy living and makes losing weight easier:

 Drink More To Lose More:

 A healthy lifestyle all starts with water, as it quenches your thirst without all the calories of sugar-packed sodas and juices.
 Although water does not flush away fat, it does flush away waste and toxins from the body helping it function more smoothly.
-Water also makes you feel fuller longer, so you’ll eat less at and in-between meals.
 Studies show that those who drink more water weigh less, and they lose weight more quickly than people who don’t get their daily requirement of good old H2O.
-As mentioned, that daily requirement depends on the person, however, you could try this fun Water Intake Calculator to find an approximate benchmark for your body, environment, and lifestyle.
+Try this fun Water Intake Calculator to find an approximate benchmark for your recommended daily dose of water based on your body, environment, and lifestyle.

 Drinking Water Keeps Hunger At Bay: